 - Give us a better understanding of seahorses in general

 NUTRITIONAL RESEARCH CARRIED OUT BY THE SEAHORSE TRUST AND ITS PARTNERS

-With the Knysna Seahorse (Hippocampus capensis) we bred 15 generations with a 90% success rate to the other extreme where we have had only 2 Tiger tail (Hippocampus comes) Seahorses out of many broods.
+With the Knysna Seahorse (Hippocampus capensis) we bred 15 generations with a 90% success rate.
+At the other extreme we have had only 2 Tiger Tail Seahorses (Hippocampus comes) out of many broods.
 In identifying the problems in rearing Seahorses, the answer keeps coming down to nutrition, whether for the fry or the breeding adults.

 We have through the course of our work developed several nutritional techniques for the rearing of seahorses.
 There is still an immense amount of work to do,until we achieve our aim of a minimal survival rate of 80% of every brood.